evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 ## Performance

-The Nio ET5 packs an impressive punch with a maximum power of 480 kW (653 hp / 644 bhp) and a commanding total torque of 850 Nm (627 ft-lb).
+The Nio ET5 packs an impressive punch with a maximum power of 480 kW (653 hp / 644 bhp) and a commanding total torque of 850 Nm (627 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.9 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

 ## Battery, range, and charging

 Nio ET5 has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### 100kWh

-The electric vehicle features a high-capacity battery with a gross capacity of 100 kWh and a net usable capacity of 90 kWh, providing an 10 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 100 kWh and a net usable capacity of 90 kWh, providing an 10 kWh buffer (10.0%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 590 to 540 km (367-336 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 15.3 kWh/100 km for the base model and 16.7 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.